vheikkiniemi/BasicsOfWebDevelopment2025S/Materials/Lecture-I.md

 Below are five classic approaches that form the foundation of modern web design.

-## 1. 🧭 Classic Header–Content–Footer
+## 1. 🧭 Classic Header–Content–Footer Layout

 This is the **most traditional and widely used layout** on the web.
 It consists of three main sections: